This post covers the best things to do in Los Angeles in October.

 Avocado Fest

-The annual Avocado fest in Carpinteria, California typically takes place in early October.
+The annual Avocado Festival in Carpinteria, California takes place October 4th-6th, 2025.

 It boasts that it is the largest FREE music festival in California and also has the world’s largest vat of guacamole.